0

 Dietary supplements: increasingly essential?

 It’s widely acknowledged by experts that the trope of science fiction in which future humans are sustained by a ‘meal-in-a-pill’ is absurd (we need to eat real food).
-However, it’s equally widely recognized that supplementation will probably become essential for meeting our nutritional needs.
+However, it’s equally widely recognised that supplementation will probably become essential for meeting our nutritional needs.

 Indeed, with the planet’s agricultural land in decline, the main challenge will be intensification of production.
 In this context, dietary supplements constitute a perfect resource for supplying the micronutrients that may no longer necessarily be present in the foods meant to meet our macronutrient requirements.